Android without Google: Shiftphones

 - self-check once more (now location should be retrieved), and cross-check with (recommended by me) Irfan’s My Location

-The resulting system is lean and clean, as the last series of screenshots (made without/prior-to rooting) show: no bloat (even by default), the F-Droid client pre-installed instead of the Play Store client, a browser with privacy focus (Firefox Klar3, but still the Android-default Chrome Webview provided by Google).
+The resulting system is lean and clean, as the last series of screenshots (made without/prior-to rooting) show: no bloat (even by default), the F-Droid client pre-installed instead of the Play Store client, a browser with privacy focus (Firefox Klar3, but still the Android-default Chrome Webview provided by Google, but future versions shall include Bromite-patches).
 From this point again it’s your choice to amend according to your needs – installing the apps you want to use.
 Some examples of what you might wish to look at include:

 - Maps & Navigation: OsmAnd, Organic Maps